 Mama was quick to suggest.
 She’d buy some colored crepe paper and paste.
 Red and green we chorused.
 All afternoon, we waited for her to come home from a faculty meeting at the college, so we could all go downtown for the crepe rolls.
 We could hardly wait to get home to start the project.
 We all decided on white for the branches and trunk, and chains of little circles in red and green all over the white tree.
 The finale to the tree project were slithers of silver tinsel and sprinkles of stardust.
 The tree facelift was surprisingly fabulous – simple, not expensive, elegant and a fun family effort, a creative product of imagination.
 Perhaps not totally original, but for us youths, charmingly original!

-Then, I recall the Christmases in California when my son and daughter were little children.
-My husband and I made it a point to have Christmas decorations and a tree at home during the holidays.
+Then, I recall the Christmases in California when my children were small.
+My husband and I made it a point to have Christmas decorations and a tree during the holidays.
 The tree was always real.
-The children took great pleasure in putting on the trimmings, either tiptoeing to stretch for the higher branches, or standing precariously on a chair and leaping off after hooking a shiny ball on a twig.
-There was happy chaos, but ecstatically delightful.
+The children had so much fun putting on the trimmings.
 They clapped and cheered when the gift boxes started to appear underneath the tree.
-The colorful and shiny wrappings were just as attractive and interesting as the trimmings.
-But more significant was the excitement of celebrating Jesus’ birthday.
-We sang carols everyday.
-When the children went off to college, I recall artificial Christmas trees with multiple strands of colored lights that livened our living room.
-I remember being thankful for not having to pick pine needles off the shaggy carpet.
-When my husband and I became boomers, especially because we usually travelled to the Philippines in December, there were no decorations nor tree at home.
+The colorful and shiny wrappings were just as important as the trimmings.
+When the children went off to college, I recall artificial Christmas trees with lots of colored lights that livened our living room.
+I seem to remember being thankful for not having to pick pine needles off the shaggy carpet.
+And as we got to be boomers, and especially because we traveled usually to the Philippines in December, there were no decorations or tree at home.